What is MyCap?

 QR Codes / Participant Activation

-What information is the MyCap QR Code?
+What information is in the QR code?

 The QR code contains three data elements: the participant ID, REDCap project ID, and an institution ID.
 Researcher teams can view each participant’s unique QR code in their MyCap online interface on each Participant’s Profile.